madebybk/madebybk/README.md

 # Hi!
 I'm BK <img src="https://github.com/madebybk/madebybk/blob/main/wave.gif" width="30px">

-Traveler of entrepreneurial ecosystems, I'm a cloud engineer with a passion to build meaningful products and to share what I know about the world.

-I write about my experiences with what I find most interesting in life.
-Check them out @ [bit.ly/bknotion](https://bit.ly/bknotion).

 I'm currently working as a Solutions Architect @ **Amazon Web Services (AWS)**, helping customers successfully build on AWS.
 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/byeonghun/)!

 ## Favorite Tools :wrench: